mattyrichards/react-webpack-boilerplate/README.md

 "prod" - compiles (hashes assets and uglifies/minifies) the application in the /public/ folder ready for deployment.
 HTML, JS and CSS files are generated.

 "dev" - starts up the dev server (http://localhost:8080) with HMR/React Hot Loader.

+A simple Express server has also been added to serve the production files (files located in /public/ will be served at http://localhost:8080).
+The following command is available:

+    $ node server.js